SehajKapoor/MultithreadingSimulator/README.md

 # MultithreadingSumulator

+# This project is made to simulate how multithreading plays a vital role in excecuting multiple tasks in a few seconds.
+I follow the approach called learning by doing and hence this is the best way to know about the concept by implementing.

 # Multitasking
 Multitasking is a process of executing multiple tasks simultaneously.
 We use multitasking to utilize the CPU.
 Multitasking can be achieved in two ways: